Key Concept

 Security Vulnerability Assessment and the Blast Radius

-On the other end of this is “blast radius”, which measures the total impact of a potential security event.
+Adding to the difficulty of assessing a vunerability’s risk is the “blast radius”, which measures the total impact of a potential security event.
 This is why continuous security vulnerability assessments are so important for organizations, so teams can understand the impact of a single vulnerability.

 Understanding Blast Radius